kaitlyn-rice/netPay/README.md

 # cs145-lab2

-My Name: Please edit this.
+My Name: Kaitlyn Rice

-About This Project: Please edit this.
+About This Project: This project gets the hours worked by the user then calculates how much each deudction on their paycheck will be to find their net earnings for the week.